Taking care of the easy keeper horse

 - Most horses that are easy keepers have an underlying metabolic issue, such as Insulin Resistance or Cushing’s disease.

 - Easy blood tests can give your veterinarian the complete picture and check for metabolic disorders.
 It’s also much more affordable than a bill for laminitis, which is a huge risk for the easy keeper.

 Simple blood tests can reveal metabolic disorders

 - They are at risk of overheating from the extra layers of fat insulation.

 - Their stamina is decreased.

 - They are more likely to develop laminitis.
 For more on the early signs of laminitis, read this article.

 - Their joints are stressed more than normal.
 There’s more weight to carry around!

 - They can develop fatty lipomas that can strangle the gut, requiring surgery to repair.

-Definitely keep a weight tape around so that you can measure your horse’s progress if he needs to shed some pounds!
-You can learn how to do this in this article.
+- Definitely keep a weight tape around so that you can measure your horse’s progress if he needs to shed some pounds!
+You can learn how to do this here.